tools.toolSearch.

 tool_searchtool_describetool_call

-tool_search to find them.
-If
+tool_search to find them and

-the model requests an exact hidden directory tool name directly, OpenClaw
+hidden directory tool name directly, OpenClaw resolves it from the authorized

-hydrates it from the authorized catalog before normal execution.
+catalog before normal execution.

 Directory-mode client tool names must not collide with OpenClaw, plugin, or MCP